POWER PLANT MAINTENANCE: WHAT IS REQUIRED AND HOW DRONES CAN HELP

-Four Ways Drones Can Help Improve Power Plant Maintenance
+Four Ways Drones Help Improve Power Plant Maintenance

 Inspections are an important part of maintenance at any energy plant.

 Routine inspections help ensure that all the assets used in a plant’s processes are in good working order, and uncover possible problems long before they develop into issues that could endanger personnel.

 Inspections of the inside of an asset, like a tank or boiler, are among the most frequent —and difficult—types of inspections carried out during power plant inspections.
 Using a drone removes human risks at this stage, as it removes the need for a person to enter the confined space in the first place.

 Drones made for flying in confined spaces can take the place of the inspector’s physical presence, allowing the inspector to collect visual data about the conditions within the asset remotely, without ever having to enter it.

 Flyability’s Elios 1, Elios 2, and Elios 3 were created for flying in tight spaces, like boilers and tanks, in order to collect high quality, inspection-grade visual data.
 Both drones were designed to be collision-tolerant, sitting within a cage that allows the drone to bump into objects while maintaining flight.

 Deploying an indoor drone into a confined space helps keep human inspectors out of potentially dangerous scenarios.